diagrams/diagrams-doc/manual/diagrams-manual.rst

 .. codeblock:: dia-lhs

-   > example = pad 1.1 $ circle 1 # fc red
+   > example = circle 0.5 <> unitCircle

-XXX insert type signatures of unitCircle and circle?

 `unitCircle` creates a circle of radius 1 centered at the origin; `circle` takes the desired radius as an argument.

 Every ellipse is the image of the unit circle under some affine transformation, so ellipses can be created by appropriately `scaling and rotating`__ circles.

+.. codeblock:: dia-lhs

+   > example = unitCircle # scaleX 0.5 # rotateBy (1/6)

 For convenience the standard library also provides `ellipse`, for creating an ellipse with a given eccentricity, and `ellipseXY`, for creating an axis-aligned ellipse with specified radii in the x and y directions.

 __ `2D Transformations`_

 Arcs
 ~~~~

-`Diagrams.TwoD.Arc`:mod:
+`Diagrams.TwoD.Arc`:mod: provides a function `arc` for constructing
+circular arcs.

 XXX write me